DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 Pros

-• Unique Modular Design The camera can be separated from the handle/controller.
-This gives you three options: use the complete system, use only the mini camera for POV, or use the wireless controller remotely.
+• Unique modular design The camera can be detached from the handle/controller.
+This gives you three options: use the full system, use just the mini camera for POV, or use the wireless controller remotely.

-• Affordable Price At USD $249 for the complete system (or USD $159 for just the mini camera), it's less than half the price of the Pocket 3.
+• Affordable price At $249 for the full system (or $159 for just the mini camera), it's less than half the price of the Pocket 3.

-• Exceptional Battery Life With the handle connected, you get up to 7 hours of continuous 4K recording.
-The mini camera alone offers nearly 3 hours.
+• Exceptional battery With the handle attached, you get up to 7 hours of continuous 4K recording.
+The mini camera alone offers almost 3 hours.

-• Smart Wireless Controller You can mount the camera somewhere and control it from up to 8-10 meters away with real-time preview.
-This completely eliminates the problem of "blind" recording.
+• Smart Wireless Controller You can mount the camera in one place and control it from up to 8-10 meters away with real-time preview.
+Completely eliminates the problem of recording "blindly".

-• Included Accessories Comes with multiple mounts, waterproof case (30m depth), adapters, and more.
+• Accessories included Comes with multiple mounts, waterproof case (30m deep), adapters and more.
 Everything you need to get started.

-• Extreme Versatility From mounting on bikes, helmets, and pets, to using it with a magnetic collar.
+• Extreme versatility From mounting on bicycles, helmets and pets, to using it with a magnetic collar.
 The creative possibilities are endless.

 • Portability The mini camera weighs only 54g and measures 68×32×25.5mm.
 It literally fits in any pocket.